 - Scoop batter into cupcake liners, no more than 2/3 full.
 Bake for about 12-15 minutes.
 Insert a toothpick into the center of the cupcake, if it comes out clean it is done.
 Remove cupcakes from oven and allow cupcakes to cool in cupcake pan for 5 minutes; transfer to wire rack and cool completely.
 Cupcakes should be cooled completely before frosting.

-- Add ground cinnamon to buttercream.
-Turn mixer on high speed and let mix for 4 minutes, or until fluffy.
+- Add ground cinnamon to buttercream; mix on high speed for 4 minutes, or until fluffy.

 - Frost using a decorating tip or spatula onto cooled cupcakes.
 Eat & Enjoy!